Elementary School Commuter Opportunities

 Application Process

-To apply online, parents and/or students answer two questions:
+To apply online, parents and/or students respond to two prompts:

 Selection

-Applications will be reviewed by a selection committee composed of Belin-Blank Center faculty and staff.
+Applications will be reviewed by Belin-Blank Center faculty and staff.
 Program acceptance is based on a review of the student’s strengths and interests.
-The selection committee works to ensure that the class is a good academic fit to nurture the student’s potential.
+Staff members work to ensure that the class is a good academic fit to nurture the student’s potential.

-Selected students will be notified on a rolling basis no later than the end of May.
+Selected students will be notified on a rolling basis within two weeks of submitting an application and generally no later than the end of May.
+Inactive applications may be cancelled to make room for students on the waitlist.

 After You're Accepted